Pan-Arabism: Origins and development

 A more formalized pan-Arab ideology than that of Hussein was first espoused in the 1930s, notably by Syrian thinkers such as Constantin Zureiq, Sati' al-Husri, Zaki al-Arsuzi, and Michel Aflaq.
 Aflaq and al-Arsuzi were key figures in the establishment of the Arab Ba’ath (Renaissance) Party, and the former was for long its chief ideologist, combining elements of Marxist thought with nationalism to a considerable extent reminiscent of nineteenth-century European romantic nationalism.
 It has been said that Arsuzi was fascinated with the Nazi ideology of "racial purity" and impacted Aflaq.

 Abdullah I of Jordan dreamed of uniting Syria, Palestine, and Jordan under his leadership in what he would call Greater Syria.
 He unsuccessfully proposed a plan to this effect to the United Kingdom, which controlled Palestine at that time.
-The plan was not popular among the majority of Arabs and fostered distrust among the leaders of the other Middle Eastern countries against Abdallah.
-The distrust of Abdallah's expansionist aspirations was one of the principal reasons for the founding of the Arab League in 1945.
-Once Abdallah was assassinated by a Palestinian nationalist in 1951, the vision of Greater Syria was dropped from the Jordanian agenda.
+The plan was not popular among the majority of Arabs and fostered distrust among the leaders of the other Middle Eastern countries against Abdullah.
+The distrust of Abdullah's expansionist aspirations was one of the principal reasons for the founding of the Arab League in 1945.
+Once Abdullah was assassinated by a Palestinian nationalist in 1951, the vision of Greater Syria was dropped from the Jordanian agenda.